franckc/firestore_sql/README.md

 ## Query History

-The CLI automatically saves successful queries to `query_history.txt` and provides arrow key navigation:
+The CLI automatically saves successful queries to `~/.fsql_history` and provides arrow key navigation:

 ### 📜 **History Features**
 - **Automatic saving** - All successful queries are saved to local file